Design by halgage.com

 Gage was also an early adopter of computer manipulated imagery.
 Before digital cameras and inkjet printers, he experimented with scanning technologies and image setters (and later dye sublimation printers).
 His "digital art" was shown widely and gained a bit of notoriety within the small circles of the times.

 In the early 90s he started getting commissions to design and create book covers.
 He quickly began designing and shepherding regional, national and international titles through the entire publishing process.
 With dozens of covers and a dozen titles, he has produced books for authors nationwide.

-Today he continues to accept commercial assignments for the medical, corporate, and social non-profit fields and industries.
+Today he continues to accept commercial assignments in the medical, industrial, corporate, and social non-profit fields.